SciEcon/UTXO/README.md

 # UTXO
-Deciphering Bitcoin Blockchain Data by Cohort Analysis
+This GitHub Repo stores the Python Code for the research paper entitled "Deciphering Bitcoin Blockchain Data by Cohort Analysis" by Yulin Liu, Luyao Zhang, and Yinhong Zhao